Jaffar-Hussein/Jaffar-Hussein/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on  React
+- 🔭 I’m currently working on  React and Ruby
-- 🌱 I’m currently learning :snake: [Brian Framework](https://briansimulator.org)
+- 🌱 I’m currently learning : Ruby

 - 📫 How to reach me: jaffar.gura@universite-paris-saclay.fr